Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Introduction

 Current studies examining the relationship between LLMs and brain decoding typically use publicly available datasets to evaluate model performance in open scenarios.
 However, such datasets may fail to accurately reflect the models' comprehension abilities in specific tasks.
-To address this limitation, we selected 14 publicly available pre-trained LLMs and designed a sentence understanding task to assess their contextual understanding.
-Additionally, we utilized fMRI data from participants who listened to naturalistic text to construct decoding models, using the \textit{corr} metric to compare the relationship between LLMs and brain-activity patterns in relevant regions.
-A simple presentation of our experimental design is illustrated in Figure \ref{fig:brain}
+To address this limitation, we selected 14 publicly available pre-trained LLMs and designed a sentence understanding task to assess their contextual understanding using the same text materials used for human fMRI.
+Additionally, we utilized fMRI data from participants who listened to naturalistic text to construct decoding models, using the correlation metric to compare the relationship between LLMs and brain-activity patterns in relevant regions.
+A simple presentation of our experimental design is illustrated in Figure \ref{fig:brain}.

-We summarize our main findings as follows: \begin{enumerate}[leftmargin=*] \item[1)]\textbf{Performance on the sentence understanding task:} Instruction-tuned models consistently outperformed base models (§\ref{sec:performance}). \item[2)] \textbf{Correlation with brain activations:} Across all LLMs, middle layers achieved the best performance in predicting brain activation, and we found a significant positive association between model performance and brain correlations.
-Instruction-tuned models exhibited higher correlation values than their corresponding base models, with this difference demonstrating statistically significant correlation. (§\ref{sec:performance_corr}). \item[3)] \textbf{Hemispheric asymmetry and functional specificity:} Specific brain regions exhibited left-hemispheric lateralization, likely enhancing processing efficiency through specialized neural mechanisms.
-Additionally, hemispheric asymmetry in other brain regions revealed function-specific contributions to the models' performance, indicating differentiated functionality across regions (§\ref{sec:left-rigjt}). \end{enumerate}